nus-tic4001-AY2122S1/tp/docs/UserGuide.md

 ### Inbox items to Project Arrangement: `proj-mode`

-Remember to `set` PROJ from Inbox first
+Remember to `set` top level (no indentation) PROJ from Inbox first, while subproject can be added in `proj-mode`.

 Format: